Protect Yourself in a Truck Accident

 A claims adjuster is employed promptly to gather evidence, steer you away from legal counsel and illicit legally binding statements from you.
 This is all calculated to minimize the amount of legal exposure the insurance company is responsible for, not to protect your right to recovery.
 As a result, it is absolutely critical that you employ an experienced and intelligent Attorney quickly to act as a counterweight to the often cold and calculating interests of the insurance company.

 If you or a loved one have been injured in a truck accident, our family of lawyers is here to help.
-We have recovered over $7 Million Dollars for victims of injury accidents – so call us today at 419-900-0955 or toll free at 1-866-INJURY-0 (ZERO) to speak to one of of personal injury lawyers today.
+We have recovered Millions of Dollars for victims of injury accidents – so call us today at 419-900-0955 to speak to one of of personal injury lawyers today.
 All initial consultations are completely free – so don’t hesitate to protect your rights and get the justice you deserve.

 we're here for you

 Our family of lawyers is here to help you with your legal issue.
 Reach out today to schedule a free consultation.